-The President's Faculty Excellence Award was created in 2015 to recognize exceptional performance by a faculty member, which leads to the achievement of national or international recognition.
-Under the collective bargaining agreement, the university will award a pool of $400,000 in the form of special salary adjustments over a three-year period.
+The President's Faculty Excellence Award was created to recognize exceptional performance by a faculty member that leads to the achievement of national or international recognition.

 National or international recognition may be demonstrated in research, teaching and/or service.
 Tenured and tenure-track faculty members in all disciplines and from all campuses were eligible based on recommendations to department chairs and deans.

-A total of 74 nominations and self-nominations were received, and 13 (seven men and six women) were recommended by the provost and approved by the president.
+A total of 59 nominations and self-nominations were received, and six were recommended by the provost and approved by the president.

 School of Art